Last updated Apr. 17, 2014, 3 p.m. ET

-USPS Mail Service Updates is designed to communicate information to consumers, small businesses and commercial mailers about postal facility service disruptions due to weather-related and other natural disasters.
-These service updates are done in near real time.
+USPS Service Alerts provide information to consumers, small businesses and business mailers about postal facility service disruptions due to weather-related and other natural disasters or events.
+Service alerts are done in near real time.

-Residential customers and small businesses can use this website to learn if mail is being delivered to their doors, or if their Post Offices are open.
-Commercial mailers are provided more detailed information on our mail processing facilities, as well as the operating status of our delivery units.
+Residential customers and small businesses can use this website to learn if mail is being delivered, or if their Post Offices are open.
+Business mailers are provided more detailed information about USPS mail processing facilities, and the operating status of postal delivery units.

 Louisiana: remaining impacts from Hurricane Isaac, October 2012

 Impacted office ZIP Alternate office ZIP Braithwaite, LA 70040 Saint Bernard, LA 70085